marcbaetica/SNMP-Pooling-in-Java/README.md

 1 - retrieving single-instance onbject

-2 - retreiving multiple-instance objects
+2 - retreiving multiple-instance objects (to do)

-3 - periodic pooling and averaging
+3 - periodic pooling and averaging (to do)